 It’s becoming increasingly common knowledge that cyber crime is on the rise, and your computer and laptop are susceptible to attacks.
 But what many may not consider is how vulnerable their phone is.

-Hackers are turning their attention to your smartphones due to the personal and financial information they carry.
+Criminals are turning their attention to smartphones due to the personal and financial information they carry.
 Most phones have little security and anti-malware protection.
 Given the right opportunity, malware creators can breach your email and contact lists, monitor highly personal communications, and capture important data such as your mobile banking app passwords.
 Even if you avoid using banking apps on your smartphone, you may use messaging apps that have previously experienced spyware attacks and expose information previously sent using them.

-If you’re thinking of insuring your business against cybercrime, make sure you look for a cyber insurance policy that provides coverage for portable computer systems which include laptops, tablets, smartphones, USB keys/flash drives and similar portable devices.
+If you’re thinking of insuring your business against cyber crime, make sure you look for a cyber insurance policy that provides coverage for portable computer systems which include not just laptops, but also tablets, smartphones, USB keys/flash drives and similar portable devices.

 To learn more about cyber insurance and how it can help your business, visit our cyber risk and data breach coverage page today!